Alex Bulat

-Alexandra Bulat is the first English county councillor of Romanian background, elected in UK local elections on 6 May 2021.
+Alexandra Bulat is a British-Romanian politician who has served on Cambridgeshire County Council since 2021, representing Abbey ward from 2021 to 2025, and St Ives South & Needingworth ward since 2025.
+She is the first English county councillor of Romanian descent.
+A member of the Labour Party, Bulat was the party's prospective parliamentary candidate for Huntingdon in the 2024 UK general election.

+Early life

+Mainly raised in Romania, Bulat had spent a year in the UK as a young child while her father worked for the NHS.
+Returning as a student, she initially had a poor command of English.

 Social activism

-She is a Labour party member for Abbey division, Cambridgeshire County Council, winning 41.77% of the vote and a majority of 205, despite a 25.76% increase in the Green party votes compared to the previous election.
+Bulat is a Labour Party councillor representing Abbey ward on Cambridgeshire County Council.
+She was elected at the 2021 local elections winning 41.77% of the vote and a majority of 205 despite a 25.76% increase in the Green party votes compared to the previous election.

 Dr Bulat also won the University College London's (UCL) Provost Public Engagement ' Find Your Voice' Award in 2020 for public engagement by an early career researcher.
 She is a leading member of 3million and co-manager of their network for Young Europeans and she volunteers with charity Settled which helps EU people on application for 'settled status', following the UK Brexit arrangements.
 She was invited to write for the National Institute of Economic and Social Research in 2019, and by Al Jazeera to comment on the freedom of movement arrangements finally agreed for Gibraltar on 31 December 2020.
 She had previously spoken about incipient racism in Romanian language posters about shoplifting appearing in British supermarkets.
 And she was invited to speak about her formal analysis of the attitudes to migration identified in campaign policy fliers for the EU Referendum.
-She was one of the 33 Labour councillors who signed an open letter to The Guardian calling for a confirmatory referendum on BREXIT.
+She was one of the 33 Labour councillors who signed an open letter to The Guardian calling for a confirmatory referendum on Brexit.